mini blinis with smoked salmon or roe recipe

 Brush a heavy-based frying pan with oil and when warmed through, drop half a tablespoon of the mixture onto it.
 When small holes begin to appear in the surface, turn and lightly cook the other side.
 Keep warm.

-If you have pre-prepared (or freezed) the blinis, warm them wrapped in a damp napkin, in a medium oven for 10 minutes.
+If you have pre-prepared (or frozen) the blinis, warm them wrapped in a damp napkin, in a medium oven for 10 minutes.

 To serve, top the blinis with the crème fraîche and roe, gravadlax or smoked fish and put a sprig of dill on each.